 While the stock market and real estate investing offer the potential for appreciation and current yield, bonds and other fixed-rate vehicles offer lower-risk, lower-return investments for preserving wealth.
 Indeed, most institutional investors allocate between 10 and 20% of their portfolios to bonds and other fixed-rate vehicles.
 Robadvisors and 401Ks will often start investors in this range, and ratchet up allocation to bonds and other fixed-rate instruments as the investor nears retirement age.

 From CDs to treasury bonds to unit investment trusts to utility stocks to fixed annuities, these options offer low risk and require very little knowledge or upkeep, but limited annual returns of between .5% and 5%.
 With the advent of direct real estate platforms like EQUITYMULTIPLE, commercial real estate debt has emerged as a higher-yield alternative.
 Like these other vehicles, investing in commercial real estate debt targets stable, fixed returns, but with a significantly higher range of returns – between 6% and 11% APR*.
 High-yield commercial real estate loans like this are typically short in duration (6-18 months) and offered by private lenders instead of banks.
-(For more on how rates on such loans are determined, see this article).

 However, fixed-rate real estate debt investments secured by the underlying property still come with attendant risk, namely the potential for the borrower to default.
 Government bonds, while offering lower rates of return, are often referred to as “risk-free” because of the extremely low potential for the government to default.